 3rd Daniel Arapakis

 Course – 10.5 Laps

 1st Shaun Jacobsen

 2nd Glenn Matthews

 No. of competitors: 14

-This was the first event for the new season championship for 2014-2015 and this is how the positions sit.
+We have now finished the 1st half of the season championship and the following is how the top 3 positions sit.

 3 – Glenn Matthews